xivapi/SaintCoinach/README.md

-# **THIS REPOSITORY HAS BEEN MOVED TO https://github.com/xivapi/SaintCoinach.
-NO NEW RELEASES WILL BE PUSHED TO THIS REPOSITORY**

 # Saint Coinach

 A .NET library written in C# for extracting game assets and reading game assets from **Final Fantasy XIV**, now with support for including the Libra Eorzea database.